 This was the first game that I ever played on my first ever personally owned, handheld gaming system: my Game Boy Advance SP.
 (Prior to owning my Flame SP, my twin brother and I shared a Platinum Game Boy Advance.)

 I remember receiving it on X-mas Day ’09.
 I was obsessed with the commercial and was ready to add a non-platforming Mario Bros. game to my collection.
 I’d never played Mario RGP: Legend of the Seven Stars, the original Paper Mario or anything like that, so this game blew my mind.
 Can you imagine this game being your first on a relatively brand new system?
 I mean, I had already gotten the system nearly a full-year late and this was the amazing game that I got to play it on!
-It was the greatest experience I ever had with a new gen console and a popular title released the same year.
+It was the greatest experience I ever had with a new gen console and a popular title released within the same year.

 In terms of new and exciting features and gameplay, this game had it all.
 (I’ve never really been one for stories, but I really did find myself enjoying its story and was actually rather invested in it, as well.)
 I loved collecting beans and badges and delighted in the concept of leveling-up my Bros.
 (I’d never really played Pokémon either, so earning experience and building stats was also revolutionary for me.)
 I was also taken aback by the art style and voice acting.
 Sure, I played Super Mario Bros.
 Deluxe with the unlockable art and I played Luigi’s Mansion and Super Smash Bros.
 Melee, but for me, this became the definitive version of the Bros.!